ShippingEasy/bizness/README.md

 Operations are expected to run to completion, otherwise a runtime error should be raised.
 Before executing an operation, you should generally ensure that the object or objects being operated against pass a certain set of criteria.

 We typically wrap this set of criteria in a Policy object, and if the object passes the policy we kick off the operation.
-You can call this policy during input validation and return the violations to the end user.
+You can also call this policy during input validation (for example, in a Form object) and return the violations to the end user.
 However, we also like to use the policy object inside the operation as a final guard before running the operation.
 If the policy fails, we raise a runtime exception containing the list of violations.

 Since this is such a common pattern, we created the `Bizness::Policy` module.
 Here's an example: